uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ### 3.1 Existing variables for predicting

-Based on the data and information we are able to gather, these are the varibales to begin with.
+Based on the data and information we are able to gather, these are the variables to begin with.

 | Variables | Description |
 | --- | --- |